 Zoroastrianism is the religion and philosophy based on the teachings ascribed to the prophet Zoroaster or Zarathustra around 720-541 B.C. in what is now Central Asia .
 While still a young man he began having conversations with Ahura Mazdafrom whom he received revelations

 When he was 30, he began his ministry, but for 10 years he had only one disciple, his cousin.
-His progress began when he converted to his doctrine a local ruler, Vashtaspa and diciples increased rapidly .He was killed in the holy wars that devolped with unbelievers.
+His progress began when he converted to his doctrine a local ruler, Vashtaspa and disciples increased rapidly .He was killed in the holy wars that devolved with unbelievers.

 Zoroaster in the court of Vashtaspa

 Zoroaster inherited two fundamental principles from his Aryan ancestry : (1) There is law in Nature.
 (2) There is conflict in Nature.